Virginia State Subsidy Profile

 5. Does Virginia provide specialized rates (based on the extraordinary needs of the child or the additional parenting skill needed to raise the child)?

-Virginia policy allows for enhanced maintenance payments when the child is determined to require additional daily support and supervision.
+Virginia policy allows for enhanced maintenance payments when the LDSS determines that the adoptive parent(s) provide(s) additional daily support and supervision that is above age appropriate levels to meet the child's special needs in an on-going basis.
 This determination is made at the time the adoption assistance payment is first negotiated and requires the administration of the Virginia Enhanced Maintenance Assessment Tool (VEMAT).
-The VEMAT-determined amount is not necessarily the amount the family will receive but is used to negotiate the final adoption assistance payment.
+The VEMAT-determined amount is not the amount the family will receive but is used to set the maximum cap for negotiation of the final adoption assistance payment.
 The payment cannot be more than the child would have received in foster care.

-In addition, the family may receive Special Service Payments—payments to provide special services to a child that the adoptive parents cannot afford and that are not covered by insurance or other sources, including but not limited to: (a) medical, surgical, and dental care; (b) equipment such as prosthetics, braces, crutches, hearing aids, eyeglasses, etc.; (c) individual tutoring or remedial educational services, books, or equipment; (d) psychological and psychiatric evaluations and treatment; (e) speech, physical, and occupational therapy; (f) premiums for major medical insurance policies for a child if the child is not covered by a family policy; (g) residential placement (documentation that less restrictive alternatives have been assessed and ruled out must be maintained).
+Additionally, based on the needs of the child, Special Service Payments may be available.
+This type of payment provides services to a child that the adoptive parents cannot afford and that are not covered by insurance or other sources, including but not limited to: (a) medical, surgical, and dental care; (b) equipment such as prosthetics, braces, crutches, hearing aids, eyeglasses, etc.; (c) individual tutoring or remedial educational services, books, or equipment; (d) psychological and psychiatric evaluations and treatment; (e) speech, physical, and occupational therapy; (f) premiums for major medical insurance policies for a child if the child is not covered by a family policy; (g) residential placement (documentation that less restrictive alternatives have been assessed and ruled out must be maintained).

 6. When do adoption assistance payments begin?

-Adoption assistance payments and benefits may begin at adoption placement.
+Adoption assistance payments and benefits may begin when both the adoption placement and adoption assistance agreements are signed by all parties.

 7. When a child turns 18, which benefits, if any, continue?

 Adoption assistance payments typically cease when the child reaches age 18.
-If it is determined by the local department of social services based on documented evidence that the child has a mental or physical disability (or an educational delay resulting from such disability) warranting the continuation of assistance, adoption assistance payments can be made until the child reaches age 21.
+If it is determined by the funding LDSS based on documented evidence from a qualified professional that the child has a mental or physical disability (or an educational delay resulting from such disability) warranting the continuation of assistance, adoption assistance payments can be extended upto any date until the child's 21st birthday.
 If the adoption assistance agreement is continued, the child remains eligible for all benefits.

 8. Does Virginia offer deferred adoption assistance agreements (agreements where initial monthly maintenance amount is $0 for children at risk of developing special needs later)?